thunderbird/webext-docs/action.rst

          :name: ``title``
          :type: (string or null)

          The string the action button should display as its label and when moused over.
-Cleared by setting it to ``null`` or an empty string (title defined the manifest will be used).
+Cleared by setting it to :value:`null` or an empty string (title defined the manifest will be used).

       .. api-member::